-Facilities Manager (ISSN 0882-7249) is published quarterly (Spring, Summer, Fall, Winter) by the Association of Physical Plant Administrators of Universities and Colleges, 1446 Duke Street, Alexandria, Virginia 22314-3492, Editorial contributions are welcome and should be sent with SASE to this address.
+Facilities Manager (ISSN 0882-7249) is published quarterly (Spring, Summer, Fall, Winter) by the Association of Physical Plant Administrators of Universities and Colleges, 1446 Duke Street, Alexandria, Virginia 22314-3492.
+Editorial contributions are welcome and should be sent with SASE to this address.

 Of APPA's annual membership dues, \$30 pays for the subscription to Facilities Manager and APPA Newsletter.
-Additional annual subscriptions for both periodicals cost \$40 (\$50 for non-U.S. addresses).
+Additional annual subscriptions for both periodicals cost \$40 (\$50 for non-U.5. addresses).

 For information on rates and deadlines for display and classified advertising, telephone 703/684-1446.
-Copyright © 1989 by the Association of Physical

 Copyright © 1989 by the Association of Physical Plant Administrators of Universities and Colleges.
 Contents may not be reprinted or reproduced in any form without written permission.
 The opinions expressed are those of the authors and do not necessarily reflect the views of APPA.
-Editorial mention of comparies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association.
+Editorial mention of companies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association.

-POSTMASTER; Send address changes to Facilities Manager, 1446 Duke Street, Alexandria, VA 22314-3492.
+POSTMASTER: Send address changes to Facilities Manager, 1446 Duke Street, Alexandria, VA 22314-3492.